 The entrance to Raufarhólshellir lava cave

-The cave is not visible from the road, but it is very close to the road, only some 20-30 metres and well marked.
-You will be driving on top of it as a section of the cave lies under the road.
+The cave is not visible from the road, but it is very close to the road, only some 20-30 metres, and well marked.
+You will be driving over it, as a section of the cave lies beneath the road.

 The lovely little Village Eyrarbakki on the South Coast of Iceland & Húsið - the House